 CEO/CFO Conclusions about the Effectiveness of the Disclosure Controls and Procedures.
 As required by Rule 13a-15(b), inTEST management, including our CEO and CFO, conducted an evaluation as of the end of the period covered by this Report, of the effectiveness of our disclosure controls and procedures.
-Based on that evaluation, our CEO and CFO concluded that, despite the limitations noted above, as of the end of the period covered by this Report, our disclosure controls and procedures were effective to provide reasonable assurance that the objectives of the disclosure controls and procedures were met.
+Based on that evaluation, our CEO and CFO concluded that, as of the end of the period covered by this Report, our disclosure controls and procedures were effective at the reasonable assurance level.